-Peggy Van Gheem, Krystal John, Kelly McAndrews (written): Section V.D.2.d., Disciplinary Procedure d.
+Peggy Van Gheem, Krystal John, Kelly McAndrews (written): Section V.D.2.d., Disciplinary Procedure

+- d.
 Disciplinary Procedure.
-The following procedure shall be adhered to by the supervisor or EEO Officer whenever disciplinary action is taken.

-1) The supervisor or EEO Officer shall fill out a disciplinary action form within five (5) working days of either:

-a) the resolution of a complaint from which it has been determined that disciplinary action is warranted, or b) the determination that disciplinary action is warranted based on the unsatisfactory work performance of an employee.

-2) The supervisor or EEO Officer shall fill out the disciplinary action form in its entirety and ensure the information contained on the form is complete and accurate.
-The disciplinary action form shall include at a minimum the following information:

-a) Statement of the behavior for which the disciplinary action is being taken;

-3) The supervisor or EEO Officer shall promptly hold a meeting with the employee to discuss the disciplinary action form with the employee and identify a corrective action.
+The following procedure shall be adhered to by the supervisor or EEO Officer whenever disciplinary action is taken. - 1) The supervisor or EEO Officer shall fill out a disciplinary action form within five (5) working days of either: - a) the resolution of a complaint from which it has been determined that disciplinary action is warranted, or - b) the determination that disciplinary action is warranted based on the unsatisfactory work performance of an employee. - 2) The supervisor or EEO Officer shall fill out the disciplinary action form in its entirety and ensure the information contained on the form is complete and accurate.
+The disciplinary action form shall include at a minimum the following information: - a) Statement of the behavior for which the disciplinary action is being taken; - b) The time and date of its occurrence; and - c) The specific policy section under which action is being taken. - 3) The supervisor or EEO Officer shall promptly hold a meeting with the employee to discuss the disciplinary action form with the employee and identify a corrective action.
 (OPPP Amendments, Draft 1, lines 1067-84)